dotnet/AspNetDocs/aspnet/mvc/overview/older-versions-1/nerddinner/use-viewdata-and-implement-viewmodel-classes.md

 [!code-csharp[Main](use-viewdata-and-implement-viewmodel-classes/samples/sample1.cs)]

-The constructor of the SelectList above is accepting a list of countries/regions to populate the drop-downlist with, as well as the currently selected value.
+The constructor of the SelectList above is accepting a list of countries and regions to populate the drop-downlist with, as well as the currently selected value.

 We can then update our Edit.aspx view template to use the Html.DropDownList() helper method instead of the Html.TextBox() helper method we used previously: